Yahoo nominates three new members to board

-Yahoo Inc, which posted anemic first-quarter revenue growth, said it has nominated three new members to its board.
+Yahoo Inc, which posted anaemic first-quarter revenue growth, said it has nominated three new members to its board.

 The three members include billionaire Charles Schwab, namesake chairman and chief executive of discount broker Charles Schwab Corp.